AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

     {x: 'Men\'s/Women\'s Specialty Stores', value: 148662, marker:{type:'star5', fill:'gold', size: 12, enabled: true}, hoverMarker: {size: 22}}
 ```

-And here is a result - the best retail channel for ACME Corp. is Discount Stores and can be easily seen on this chart
+And here is a result - the best retail channel for ACME Corp. is Discount Stores and can be easily seen on this chart.

 {sample}BCT\_BarChart\_08{sample}

 ## Colors

-AnyChart uses default color palette to colorize data elements of chart automatically if you have not define special colors.
+AnyChart uses default color palette to colorize data elements of chart automatically if you have not defined special colors.

 ### Colorizing Elements